wireapp/wire-server/docs/src/how-to/install/team-feature-settings.md

 If the `sndFactorPasswordChallenge` feature is enabled, a 6 digit verification code will be send per email to authenticate for additional user operations like e.g. for login, adding a new client, generating SCIM tokens, or deleting a team.

+Note the number of attempts to verify with a code is limited to 3 and requests for generating verification codes are rate limited.
+The default delay between consecutive requests is 5 minutes.

 Usually the default is what you want.
 If you explicitly want to enable additional password challenges, add the following to your Helm overrides in `values/wire-server/values.yaml`:

 ```yaml